 Our expertise and technology in action.

-We also have a dedicated lab team with support from Leah Clissold, David Baker and Darren Heavens.
+We also have a dedicated lab team led by Leah Catchpole.
 There is a large range of expertise in the lab that covers the full range of NGS library preparation methods, DNA extraction, long-read sequencing, long mate-pair library construction and exome capture.

 Our most high-profile work underpins crop research.
 We have been involved in the International Wheat Genome Sequencing Consortium effort to generate a chromosome based draft sequence of the bread wheat genome (Science, 2014) and we have been involved in genotyping hundreds of exome captures and looking for diversity in wheat as part of the WHEALBI consortium.
 We have delivered new lab protocols for library preparation that underlie the TGACv1 release of the Chinese Spring wheat genome assembly (Heavens, 2015).
 The group has also worked with the UK Barley Genome Sequencing Consortium, sequencing minimum tiling paths from BAC libraries for genome assembly as well as processing exome captures of barley lines.